SawsanDaban/PI-Game-Extension/README.md

 2. Type the digits of PI one by one.
 3. The extension checks each digit as you type.
 4. The game ends when you enter a wrong digit—your score is displayed.
-5. Unlock achievements, see your best score, and learn fun facts!
+5. Unlock achievements, see your best score, and learn fun facts and trivia!

 ---